What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 Hat // Location: Riad Melhoun & Spa, Marrakech

 My favorite pool hands-down was at Desert Luxury Camp.
-Coming back from a camel ride where it hit 110 degrees and jumping into a pool in the Sahara was next-level refreshing.
-Still, I kept coverage for anywhere outside hotel grounds.
+Coming back from a our very hot camel ride and jumping into a pool was next-level refreshing.
+Still, I kept coverage for anywhere outside the pool area

 Desert Luxury Camp pool